galvez/nuxt-esbuild-module/README.md

 Enables [`esbuild-loader`](https://github.com/egoist/esbuild-loader)
 to transpile **JavaScript** and **TypeScript** in Nuxt.

-If you don't use TypeScript, **it's only enabled for dev**, effectively giving you a modern build to develop with, but will only pass through Babel when building for production (doesn't make sense to run it two transpilations in this case).
+**Use cases**:

-If you do use TypeScript, it'll use esbuild to quickly transpile TypeScript and **still do a final pass with original Babel settings for production**.
+- If you don't use TypeScript, **it's only enabled for dev**, effectively giving you a modern build to develop with, but will only pass through Babel when building for production (doesn't make sense to run it two transpilations in this case).

-When building for production, original Babel settings are used.
+- If you do use TypeScript, it'll use esbuild to quickly transpile TypeScript and **additionally still do a final pass with the original Babel settings for production**.

 ## Install